Last updated: April 2026

 Even without rent control, Wyoming law gives renters meaningful rights in these areas:

-Wyoming requires landlords to return security deposits within 30 days of move-out with an itemized statement.
+Wyoming requires landlords to return security deposits, with an itemized statement, within 30 days after the rental agreement terminates or within 15 days after the tenant provides a new mailing address, whichever is later — plus up to an additional 30 days if there is damage to the unit.
 Wrongful withholding entitles you to double the amount improperly withheld (Wyo.
 Stat. § 1-21-1208).

 Wyoming does not have an explicit statutory warranty of habitability.
 However, courts have recognized habitability obligations under common law.
 Report serious conditions to local building and code enforcement.